 The painful truth

-Tracking time is not just about awareness: it’s about change.
-I’ve been tracking hours for well over a year, so let’s take a look at my total hours from 2010.
-Note that I’m sharing this graph not because I’m happy with the distribution, but because I’m not happy with it.
+Tracking time is not just about awareness: it's about change.
+I've been tracking hours for well over a year, so let's take a look at my total hours from 2010.
+Note that I'm sharing this graph not because I'm happy with the distribution, but because I'm not happy with it.
 Once you track hours and analyze them, the truth becomes clear.
-It might not be the truth you wanted, but that’s exactly the point.
+It might not be the truth you wanted, but that's exactly the point.
 Here is the breakdown of 2,097 hours I worked in 2010.
-For a point of reference, a full-time job in the U.S. is typically 2,000 hours a year.1 This is what I spent my working hours on last year (this is an interactive chart, so you can hover over each slice of the pay for the project and hour total):
+For a point of reference, a full-time job in the U.S. is typically 2,000 hours a year (remember in my case these are actual hours spent working (most of them out of a suitcase), not hours spent at a place of work (which might involve a large portion of time surfing the web or otherwise being unproductive)).
+This is what I spent my working hours on last year:

 As you can see, for me, 2010 was about this web site.
-I’d done the day job thing at MTV, I’d done the freelance thing on my own, and I decided that neither was going to allow me to get my projects made.2 When re-launching this site in January of last year, I knew that it would be a ton of work and would force me to push back my first feature, but it has absolutely been worth it — and as a reader of this site, I hope you feel the same.3 Thanks to you, the site is not only treading water, but growing.
+I'd done the day job thing at MTV, I'd done the freelance thing on my own, and I decided that neither was going to allow me to get my projects made.
+When re-launching this site in January of last year, I knew that it would be a ton of work and would force me to push back my first feature, but it has absolutely been worth it -- and as a reader of this site, I hope you feel the same.
+(Delving deeper into the No Film School hours, it's important to note that the majority of those 1,224 hours were not spent writing content.
+They were spent designing and building the site, and more than anything, researching how best to run a website, build an audience, and monetize the content in an organic way -- without sacrificing content/design/credibility.
+Today I spend more time writing and far less time researching).
+Thanks to you, the site is not only treading water, but growing.

 Why live abroad?